automateps/AutomatePS/Docs/Add-AMWorkflowItem.md

 # Add-AMWorkflowItem

 ## SYNOPSIS
-Adds an item to an AutoMate Enterprise workflow
+Adds an item to an Automate workflow

 ## SYNTAX